Cyber Protection and Data Breach Policy

 About this Document

-At Precision Compliance Solutions, safeguarding digital assets, protecting sensitive data, and ensuring the security of our systems are top priorities.
-This Cyber Protection Policy outlines the rules and best practices that all employees and stakeholders must adhere to in order to uphold the integrity of our information and systems.
+At Precision Compliance Solutions (PCS), safeguarding digital assets, protecting sensitive data, and ensuring the security of our systems are top priorities.
+This Cyber Protection Policy outlines the rules and best practices that all employees and stakeholders must follow to uphold the integrity of our information and systems.

 Objectives

-The purpose of this policy is to mitigate cybersecurity risks, ensure compliance with relevant regulations, and protect Precision Compliance Solutions from cyber threats, including unauthorized access, data breaches, and malware attacks.
+The purpose of this policy is to mitigate cybersecurity risks, ensure compliance with relevant regulations, and protect PCS and its clients from cyber threats, including unauthorised access, data breaches, and malware attacks.

 Scope